 Draw Might Be a Win-Win

 Perhaps the best time to opt for a bet on a draw is when it is a result that suits both teams.
 As mentioned above, this is typically in a group game in a tournament or the latter stages of a league campaign.
-For example in the Champions League we might see a situation where heading into the last game of the group stage, the two sides at the top of the group both need a point to be guaranteed a spot in the knockout phase.
+For example in the Champions League we might see a situation where heading into the last game of the group stage, the two sides at the top of the group both need a point to earn a spot in the knockout phase.

 If such a clash is 1-1 heading into the last half, the chances are that both sets of players will – on some level at least – settle for a draw.
 They aren’t cheating and nor are they fixing but they simply have little real incentive to attack.
 The draw is a good outcome for both sides so why risk going for a winner when you could get caught out on the counter?